kubernetes-sigs/kind/site/content/docs/user/private-registries.md

 [-f $HOME/.docker/config.json.host] && mv $HOME/.docker/config.json.host $HOME/.docker/config.json
 ```

-### ... with Service Accounts
+### Use a Service Account

-Access tokens are short lived though, so you may prefer to use a Service Account and keyfile.
+Access tokens are short lived, so you may prefer to use a Service Account and keyfile instead.
 First, either download the key from the console or generate one with gcloud:

 ```
 gcloud iam service-accounts keys create <output.json> --iam-account <account email>
 ```

-Then, replace the `gcloud auth...` line from the previous snippet with:
+Then, replace the `gcloud auth print-access-token | ...` line from the [access token snippet](#use-an-access-token) with:

 ```
 cat <output.json> | docker login -u _json_key --password-stdin https://gcr.io